kynhood/kyn-ds/README.md

 # kyn-ds

-# React + TypeScript + Vite
+Kynhood Design System - A React component library built with TypeScript and Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+## About

+kyn-ds is a design system providing reusable UI components for Kynhood applications.
+It combines:
+- React for component architecture
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- TypeScript for type safety
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Vite for fast development experience

+## Features

+- Storybook documentation
+- Chromatic visual testing
+- Comprehensive component library

 ## Expanding the ESLint configuration